CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/phantom-item.md

 ## Material Phantom

-Material Phantom can also be, unlike Phantoms, Sale or Purchase Item.
-This function combines the regular and Phantom Item approach: it is still an Inventory Item (for which it is possible to create a separate Manufacturing Order).
-Still, it can be exploded on a master Bill of Materials to avoid creating a linked Manufacturing Order for a Bill of Materials used on another BOM.
+A Material Phantom is a hybrid between a standard inventory item and a phantom item.
+Unlike regular Phantom Items, which are never stocked, a Material Phantom can be an inventory item that is available for sale or purchase.
+It retains the flexibility of a Bill of Materials (BOM) component while also allowing for independent production and storage when needed.
+This approach enables manufacturers to avoid creating separate, linked Manufacturing Orders while still maintaining the option to produce and sell the item individually.

 ### Example

-An Engine Item is usually produced during a Car Item production process in Company.
-To do this, Company uses the Engine as Material Phantom on Car BOM (to avoid creating additional, linked Engine Manufacturing Order).
-The engine is not taken into inventory but is created during the Car production process and is a part of Car final goods.
-But in some cases Company wants to sell the Engine separately.
-Creating a separate Manufacturing Order for the Engine is possible in cases like this.
+Consider a car manufacturing process where an engine is a critical component.
+Typically, the engine is assembled as part of the car production process, eliminating the need for a separate Engine Manufacturing Order.
+In this case, the engine is used as a Material Phantom in the car’s BOM, meaning it is not stored in inventory but is directly incorporated during production.

+However, in some cases, the company may want to sell the engine separately as an independent product.
+When this occurs, a separate Manufacturing Order for the engine can be created.

 ### Setting up

-Material Phantom option can be set up for specific revisions in Item Details:
+Material Phantom option can be set up for specific revisions in Item Details.
+To do so, navigate to:

 :::info
     Inventory → Item Details